kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 stuck in the field.

 Another contingency test will monitor how the localization system handles a camera failure if a camera becomes obstructed.
-Because of the camera field of view and the layout on the robot, there will always be one camera that will see the AR tags to get localization information.
+Due to the camera field of view and the layout on the robot, there will always be one camera that will see the AR tags to get localization information.
 If a camera fails and the robot is rotated in a certain way, no camera will see the AR tags.
 The camera switching